-Name Jr. Sr. Sr. Name Jr. Demonstration Title Time .
-CRITERIA Points Possible Points Deducted С omments 5 Introduction Did the introduction serve to create interest in the subject?
+CRITERIA Points Points Comments Possible Deducted Introduction Did the introduction serve to create interest in the subject?
 Was introduction short and to the point?
 Was a catchy title used?
-10 Was only one main idea presented?
+10 Organization Was only one main idea presented?
 Did the discussion relate directly to the step as it was shown?
 Was each step shown or illustrated just as it should be done in an actual situation?
 Could audience see each step?
 Were materials and equipment carefully selected, neatly arranged and well organized?
 Were key points of each step stressed?
 25 Content & Accuracy Were facts and information accurate?
 Was there enough information concerning the subject?
 Was credit given to sources of information, if appropriate?
 Was content appropriately related to the horse industry?
 Were approved practices used?
 25 Stage Presence Was presenter neat and appropriately dressed for subject of presentation?
 Did speaker look at the audience?
 Did presenter speak directly to the audience?
 Was the presentation too fast or too slow?
 Was good teamwork displayed?
 (Team presentation generally not advisable for one person to do all the talking and the other one all the presenting.)
 10 Delivery Did the presenter appear to enjoy giving presentation?
 Did the presenter have good voice control?
 Were all words pronounced correctly?
 If notes were used, was it done without detracting from speech?
 Did speaker seem to choose words at the time they were spoken?
 (Avoid a memorized presentation.)
 15 Effect on Audience Did audience show an interest in the presentation?
 Could audience go home and carry out the idea?
-5 SummaryWas the summary short and interesting?
+5 Summary Was the summary short and interesting?
+Were the key points briefly reviewed?
+Did the summary properly wrap up the presentation?
+Could presenter handle questions easily?
+10 TOTAL 100